FenixEdu/fenixedu.github.io/_posts/2014-11-04-fenix-edu-academic-4.md

 excerpt: "FenixEdu Project is pleased to announce the release of FenixEdu Academic 4.0."
 ---

-## Announcing the release of FenixEdu 4.0
+## Announcing the release of FenixEdu Academic 4.0

 Hello everyone